Thousands In Maui Evacuated After Brush Fire Rages In Hawaii

 So...
 Maui is on fire. pic.twitter.com/hUlD0GHNfY— Jason Nerad (@OurFearlessHero) July 12, 2019

-Still, as the blaze continues, Hawaii tourism officials are advising visitors planning trip to or from the Kahului Airport to contact their airlines to check the status of the flights.
+Still, as the blaze continues, Hawaii tourism officials are advising visitors planning trips to or from the Kahului Airport to contact their airlines to check the status of the flights.

 Maui Police Lt.
 Gregg Okamoto said at a news conference that as fire-related concerns have been growing, the island has been experiencing disruptions with people trying to call 911 to report emergencies.

-"I encourage the public, if you need to call 911, keep calling in and you'll get through eventually," he said
+"I encourage the public, if you need to call 911, keep calling in and you'll get through eventually," he said.